Hair loss (alopecia) and dandruff are common conditions which affect most people at some time in their lives.

-Other causes for seborrhea:
+Other Causes for Seborrhea:

-- an overgrowth of a yeast, called Malassezia folliculitis (previously called – pityrosporum folliculitis).
+An overgrowth of a yeast, called Malassezia folliculitis (previously called – pityrosporum folliculitis).
 The yeast overgrowth may be encouraged by a reduced resistance on the part of the host.

-- sensitivities to some ingredients in hair dyes or hair care products may lead to a red, itchy, scaly scalp.
+Sensitivities and allergies to some ingredients in hair dyes or hair care products may lead to a red, itchy, scaly scalp.

-- psoriasis – a chronic, inflammatory skin disease which causes red, flaky, crusty patches of skin covered with silvery scales.
+It is a chronic, inflammatory skin disease which causes red, flaky, crusty patches of skin covered with silvery scales.
 Psoriasis develops when a person’s immune system sends bad signals which tell skin cells to grow too fast.